-This layered pastry is dense and can be very, very sweet, so it is usually accompanied by a cup of black “khava” to balance things out.
+This layered pastry is dense and can be very sweet, so it is generally accompanied by a cup of black “khava” to balance things out.

-However, whatever its origin, there is a local Bosnian variation on baklava – Ružice (or “Rose Baklava”), which are made with a walnut and tirit filling, and when finished resemble the petals of a rosebud.
+However, whatever its origin, there is a local Bosnian variation on baklava – Ružice (or “Rose Baklava”), made with a walnut and tirit filling.
+When finished, resemble the petals of a rosebud.

-These delicious little date-shaped biscuits are named from the “hurma”-shaped pan in which they are traditionally made.
+These delicious little date-shaped biscuits are named from the “hurma” shaped pan in which they are traditionally made.
 After baking the dough, the biscuits are doused in Agda, a lemon-flavored sugar syrup.
 They can be served either as coffee cakes or as a Bosnian dessert in their own right.

 Sweet uštipci are sprinkled with powdered sugar and typically served with honey or jam.
+The sweet ones are particularly popular at Christmas time.
 They should be crispy and are therefore better served hot.
 If left out too long, they sometimes get rubbery.
-The sweet ones are particularly popular at Christmas time.

 Even more debated than Tufahija is the correct way to make and serve an uštipci.
-You’re unlikely to ever have them the same way twice!
+You’re unlikely ever to have them the same way twice!